 EveningCharleston Grill/Andrew Cebulka

 There's no better way to spend dinnertime in Charleston than to be wined, dined and entertained at one of downtown's finest restaurants (bear in mind that booking early at any downtown hot spot is always a good idea).
-As you sway to the tunes of a live jazz ensemble, choose from four categories—Pure, Lush, Southern and Cosmopolitan—of ever-changing dishes (think caviar, lobster, tenderloin) and more than 1,300 wines at the chic but comfy Charleston Grill (at 224 King St. in the Belmond Charleston Place hotel).
+As you sway to the tunes of a live jazz ensemble, choose from four categories—Pure, Lush, Southern and Cosmopolitan—of ever-changing dishes (think caviar, lobster, tenderloin) and more than 1,300 wines at the chic but comfy Charleston Grill (at 224 King St. in The Charleston Place hotel).
 Just so you know, skipping dessert is out of the question, thanks to the dangerously delectable offerings like rice pudding fritters and honey ginger cake.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.